waltherg/backup.waltherg.github.io/_posts/2014-03-22-PLOS_Biology-Inspired_PLOS_Biology.md

 (I am certain this statement can be refined further but roughly speaking this is what I think)

-Let us redo the above histogram but exclude all cited PLOS Biology articles that have one or more authors in common with the citing article.
+Let us redo the above histogram but exclude all pairs of citers and citees that share one or more authors.

 (one more bracketed caveat: When constructing my database I assumed that every author name occurs exactly once and is therefore unique - this is a heuristic